 Following his residency, he was awarded a fellowship in complex and minimally invasive spine surgery at New York University Medical Center in New York and a preceptorship in cerebrovascular surgery with Professor Juha Hernesniemi, Chairman of Neurosurgery, Helsinki University Central Hospital Töölö Hospital in Finland.

 Dr. Denning sees patients in our Dallas and Addison offices.
-He is on staff at Presbyterian Hospital of Dallas and Methodist Hospital for Surgery.
+He is on staff at both Presbyterian Hospital of Dallas — where he serves as Chairman of the Neurosurgical Department — and Methodist Hospital for Surgery.

 Adult spinal deformity and complex reconstructive spine surgery, specializing in scoliosis, microsurgery of the brain and spine, cerebrovascular surgery and minimally invasive spine surgery.